What is it?

 The Confined Spaces Regulations 1997 sets out 3 important requirements;

 - Avoid working in confined spaces where possible

 - Where unavoidable ensure a safe system of work is enforced

 - Ensure emergency arrangements are in place prior to work commencing.

 When developing a safe system of work, you must consider the experience and training requirements of all the individuals including those employees entering the confined space, those who are part of the rescue team, and the designated first aiders.

 Various courses targeted at specific job roles, and task specific levels of risk are available to help with your confined space requirements.
-These are categorised as follows on the right hand side of this page.
+These are categorised below.

-At Training First, both City and Guilds or non-accredited “in-house” courses are available so get in touch today to talk to one of our advisers about your specific requirements and training options available.
+At Training First Safety, both City and Guilds or non-accredited “in-house” courses are available so get in touch today to talk to one of our advisers about your specific requirements and training options available.